s-hammon/agfapi/README.md

 ## Overview

-agfapi is a Go‑based tool that provides both a CLI and a library for interacting with an AGFA FHIR service.
+agfapi is a Go‑based tool that provides both a CLI and a library for interacting with an Agfa FHIR service.
 The aim is to simplify making API calls, handle authentication, and integrate with your Go applications or pipelines.

 ## Features